 This is the second time the education-focused player is looking to list itself.
 The company had also moved its IPO application in to SEBI in September 2014 but withdrew it next year saying that it was considering strategic opportunities.

 Prataap Snacks Limited

 Indore-based Prataap Snacks is the company behind Yellow Diamond branded Indian snacks.
 Now before you dismiss it as a regional player, bear in mind that this fast-growing company has the backing of private equity giant Sequoia Capital.
 Of course, Sequoia will be making an exit in Prataap Snacks IPO but the issue will also generate funds for the company’s expansion.

 Out of the nearly INR250 crore Prataap Snacks plans to raise by issuing new shares, INR50 crore will be used to repay or prepay borrowings while INR72 crore will be invested towards capital expenditure in setting up new production lines and modernizing existing manufacturing facilities at Indore and Guwahati.
 The company plans to use INR40 crore towards marketing and brand building activities and has already signed up Salman Khan as its brand ambassador.

-Housing & Urban Development Corporation Ltd (HUDCO) is also quite high in the list of upcoming IPOs in 2017.
+Housing & Urban Development Corporation Ltd (HUDCO) is also quite high in the list of top upcoming IPOs in India this year.
 The PSU is completely owned by the government (President of India as a matter of fact) and the IPO will result in a divestment of 10% equity through offer for sale (OFS).
 The company received government approval last year for the IPO and has filed papers with SEBI.
 HUDCO is a profitable company and has registered higher profits in each of the last four years.
 As HUDCO pays dividends regularly, its IPO will appeal to dividend investors as a portfolio stock.
 In FY2016, it posted net income of INR774.3 crore on consolidated revenues of INR3,302.2 crore.